codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 ### Runtime account-configuration
 Runtime configuration is also exposed in the account settings dedicated area and only exposed to admins but is fully controlled via the GitOps approach after installation. <br>

-Users with write permissions to the runtime installation repository in Git can make changes to the runtime, and create/delete/update Git Sources defined for that runtime.
+Users with write permissions to the runtime installation repository in Git can make changes to the runtime, and create, update, or delete Git Sources defined for that runtime.
 We are at present exposing the runtime configuration under the account settings only to account admins.
 Be aware though that these can also be changed directly through Git by users who are not admin users in CSDP. <br>